statamic/docs/content/collections/docs/routing.md

 You can use a custom layout for errors by creating a `resources/views/errors/layout.antlers.html` view.

 Statamic will automatically render `404` pages for any unhandled routes.

+> For 5xx errors (e.g. 500, 503, etc) only the template will be rendered.
+It will not be injected into a layout.